Share this page

 Outstanding leaders are usually distinctive in commanding attention and winning trust (often called 'leadership presence').

-Leadership researchers have not agreed a shortlist of effective leaders' common traits.
+Leadership researchers have not agreed on a shortlist of effective leaders' common traits.
 Even so, trait-based models would be more useful for selecting leaders than developing them.

 It makes sense for leaders to balance concern for the task with concern for people in most circumstances.
 Training in the ideal style should be possible in theory.